jo-pol/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

-**Do nothing** for the footside means: the pairs turn as a rainbow around the pin, without twists.
-The _just twist_ option is under construction, a proper footside interferes with the adjacent snowflake.

 **Variants:**
-The form jumps straight to the _pairs from threads_ page were you can generate the final diagrams.
+Once on the _pairs from threads_ page you can choose stitches for the final diagrams.
 When following the link _Back to the initial pair diagram_ and subsequently _pattern definition_, you will see diagrams as on the right:
 Short plaits of three threads for each snowflake.